Navigation

 • We will provide a SIM card for any child who does not have access to the internet.

-• Parents/Carers can collect printed materials if, in spite of support from school, they do not have online access.
+• Parents/Carers can collect printed materials if, they do not have online access.

 • Pupils can submit work to their teachers by bringing completed printed work back to the school if they do not have online access.